iurjoh/Battleships/README.md

 The user is greeted with a treasure chest image in ASCII graphic style, and the player are asked to enter a name.

-After input a valid name (only letters from A-Z) a menu with 3 different map dimensions are presented, each one for a respective game level is displayed.
-Next, the chosen size, the amount of treasures and available attempts will be shown.
+After input a valid name (only letters from A-Z) a menu with three different map dimensions are presented, each one for a respective game level is displayed.

-The player is then invited to choose a location to begin their exploration.
+After chosen a size, the player is then invited to choose a location to begin their exploration.
 Depending on the level the player chose a 3x3, 5x5 or 9x9 map will be presented and then the player will be invited to choose a number between 0 and the maximum coordinate on the right of the map (2, 4 or 8).

 Each round the user must enter a new coordinate with number to a row and a column subsequently.

-If the coordinates is outside the map dimensions or has already been chosen in a previous turn, the user will not lose any attempt but must enter new valid coordinates.
+If the coordinates are outside the map dimensions or has already been chosen in a previous turn, the user will not lose any attempt but must enter new valid coordinates.

 If chooses a location where the treasure is not, will have a reduced chance of his total attempts by one, until has no more chance and loses the game.

-If the player do not find the treasure before the attempts are over, will receive citation and an end game message, followed for a question for play again or quit.
+If the player does not find the treasure before the attempts are over, will receive citation and an end game message, followed for a question for play again or quit.

-If the player find the treasure before the attempts are over, will receive citation and victory message, followed for a question for play again or quit.
+If the player finds the treasure before the attempts are over, will receive citation and victory message, followed for a question for play again or quit.

 # Features
 ## Existing Features